yafernandes/transparent-proxy/README.md

 mkdir /usr/share/ca-certificates/extra
 ```

-Copy `/etc/squid/ssl/squid.crt` to the cirectory create above.
+Copy `/etc/squid/ssl/squid.crt`, or `/etc/squid/ssl/root.crt` if using intermediate certificate, to the directory create above.
 It is a simple text file, copy and past will do the trick.
 Next we need to update our certificats.

 ```sh
 dpkg-reconfigure ca-certificates